Nsayre/nds-docs/guides/Python.rst

 PEP8
 ^^^^

+PEP8 defines coding conventions for Python code in its standard library.
+Although it doesn't tell the community how to write Python outside of its library.
+In practice it is broadly applied and widely accepted.

-PEP8 represents official Python coding conventions.
-Although it is a style guide, it is notably extremely explicit that it does not represent rules for the sake of rules.
+Although it is a long list of conventions, it is notably extremely explicit that it does not represent rules for the sake of rules.
 Rather, it defines general guidelines that broadly can be considered good practice, and leaves the exact implementation at the discretion of the developer.

 In order to understand when rules should be broken, we have to first understand them.

+Linting & Formatting
+^^^^^^^^^^^^^^^^^^^^

+Linting is another term for static code checking, and a code formatter automatically formats code for you (usually to comply with guidelines).
+Linting isn't limited to style however, it can also detect syntactic issues.

+Although PEP8 is relatively brief, that doesn't mean that memorizing all of its aspects is easy or worthwhile.
+Being caught up with minor formatting can negatively impact productivity, and we can recognize times when all of our efforts should be focused on getting something to work, rather than chasing some elusive concept of what is "optimal".

+There are a variety of tools that can check for PEP8 compliance, and even automatically enforce it.

+Linting means static code checking.

 TODO PEP8, linting, formatting, and what it doesn't cover